rMiccolis/binance-bot/README.md

 - -p http (available options: http - https) => tell the script to use http protocol for contacting server
 - -i server ip address (MANDATORY) => tell the script the server ip address
 - -d docker username (MANDATORY) => tell the script your docker username to push the images
+- -t use tls (MANDATORY) => tell the script to use the tls-cert.pem for mongodb connection.
+The script will take this file from /home/$USER/
 #### Usage:

+**IMPORTANT:**
+if you need tsl connection to mongodb you have to create a "mongodb-tls-cert.pem" inside ./server/ The script will take this file from /home/$USER/

 -  ./bin/build.sh -s 1 -c 1 -b master -d rmiccolis -i your_ip_domain.com => will build both server and client
 -  ./bin/build.sh -s 1 -b master -d docker_username -i your_ip_domain.com => will build just server
 -  ./bin/build.sh -s 1 -b master -p https -d docker_username -i 10.11.1.1 => will build just server